 Mechanical engineers plan, design and build tools, commercial products and equipment.
 If you choose this career, you might work with intricate metal parts or manufacture large pieces of machinery, such as refrigerators, automobiles or even robots.

 Since there are so many different specialties that you can enter as a mechanical engineer, this field is quite popular.
-The BLS reported that mechanical engineers held 258,100 jobs as of 2012 and that employment was expected to grow by five percent from 2012-2022.
-Mechanical engineers made a median yearly salary of $80,580 as of May 2012.
+The BLS reported that mechanical engineers held 303,440 jobs as of 2018 and that employment was expected to grow by nine percent from 2016-2026.
+Mechanical engineers made a median yearly salary of $87,370 as of May 2018.

 If you're interested in protecting the planet, the field of environmental engineering can allow you to provide solutions to existing environmental problems that violate public safety or health codes.
 Some environmental engineers even work to protect wildlife from threats like deforestation, pollution or acid rain.

 Due in part to increasing awareness of ecological and health hazards, the demand for environmental engineers is expected to be on the rise, according to the BLS.
-Positions in this field were expected to increase 15% between 2012 and 2022.
-As of May 2012, the BLS reported that environmental engineers brought home median salaries of $80,890 annually.
+Positions in this field were expected to increase by 8% between 2016 and 2026.
+As of May 2018, the BLS reported that environmental engineers brought home median salaries of $87,620 annually.

 Biomedical engineering brings together the fields of medicine, biology and engineering.
 Biomedical engineers design technologies like artificial hearts and MRI machines.
 You'll need specialized training if you plan on becoming a biomedical engineer, and you may want to consider getting a graduate degree before heading into the job market.

 If you decide to become a biomedical engineer, the BLS reported that job openings should be abundant.
-Although biomedical engineers only held 19,400 jobs as of 2012, the BLS predicted a 27% employment increase for these professionals from 2012-2022, which makes this field one of the fastest growing engineering occupations.
-As of May 2012, biomedical engineers earned median salaries of $86,960 annually.
+Although biomedical engineers only held 18,970 jobs as of 2018, the BLS predicted a 7% employment increase for these professionals from 2016-2026 which is as fast as average for all other occupations.
+As of May 2018, biomedical engineers earned median salaries of $88,550 annually.